The Myth, the Legend and the Truth

 And under the tree the treasure be

-This is the well known Hertfordshire rhyme regarding the whereabouts of treasure stolen by the ‘Wicked Lady’, Katherine Ferrers.
+This well-known rhyme concerns the whereabouts of treasure stolen by the ‘Wicked Lady’, Katherine Ferrers.

 Katherine Ferrers, heiress to a fortune was married against her will at the age of fourteen to Thomas Fanshawe.
 Bored with married life and an absent husband she took to highway robbery in the company of Ralph Chaplin, a local farmer.
 Chaplin was caught and hanged on the spot as all highwaymen of that time were.

 Katherine continued alone until she was fatally wounded one night and died outside her home at Markyate Cell, near Wheathampstead.
 Her body was discovered by servants and carried across the county to be buried in St Mary’s Church, Ware.

-Her ghost still haunts the neighbourhood and to this day she is known as the ‘Wicked Lady Ferrers’.
+Her ghost still haunts the neighbourhood and to this day she is known as the ‘Wicked Lady’.

-I will not dwell on this legend for now but concentrate on the background of the families involved and later stories that have embroidered and coloured the story.
-I hope to redress the balance and restore Katherine’s reputation.
-Katherine Ferrers was born on 4 May 1634 into difficult times.
-Civil War had divided the nation and a few months after the death of her father Knighton Ferrers in April 1640, her grandfather Sir George Ferrers also passed away.
-A brother had died young and by a decision of the courts in October of that year, she was appointed sole heir to her grandfathers estates.
+Katherine Ferrers was born on 4 May 1634.
+A few months after the death of her father Knighton Ferrers in April 1640, her grandfather Sir George Ferrers also passed away.
+A brother had died young and by a decision of the courts in October of that year, she was appointed sole heir to her grandfather’s estates.

-She was just 6 years old.
-Her mother Catherine died two years later in 1642 having married Simon Fanshawe in September 1640.
-Katherine was made a ward of court for a payment of £1200 by Simon’s brother Richard Fanshawe and his wife Ann.
-Katherine was sent to live with Lady Bedell in Huntingdonshire.
+She was just 6 years old and made a ward of court for a payment of £1200 was sent to live with Lady Bedell in Huntingdonshire.

-This was the situation at the time of Katherine’s marriage.
-The Ferrers and Fanshawes were close neighbours; Katherine Ferrers was heir to large parcels of land and the Fanshawes were slowly realising assets to support the King.
-It would seem a marriage made in heaven for the families to combine.
-Simon appears to have arranged the marriage between his step-daughter Katherine and Thomas, his nephew.
+Simon Fanshawe appears to have arranged the marriage between his step-daughter Katherine and Thomas, his nephew.
 Katherine was a month short of her fourteenth birthday and Thomas just 16.

 The teenagers were married in April 1648 and went to live at Markyate.
-Soon after the marriage was finalised property vested in the Ferrers family was slowly turned into cash.
-Bayford had already been mortgaged by Knighton Ferrers and although much royalist property had been sequestered, Markyate Cell appears to have been spared.
+Soon after the marriage was finalised property vested in the Ferrers family was slowly turned into cash to support Charles II as both families were committed royalists.

-In 1658 Sir George Booth initiated a Presbyterian uprising in the north; the younger Thomas Fanshawe was implicated and imprisoned in 1659; although released the next year in February 1660.
+In 1658 Sir George Booth initiated a Presbyterian uprising in the north; the younger Thomas Fanshawe was implicated and imprisoned in 1659; although released in February 1660.
 In May Charles II entered London.